A polygon is a plane figure that is bounded by a closed circuit composed of a finite sequence of straight line segments.

 There is one more computational geometry visualization in VisuAlgo: Convex Hull.

+You have reached the last slide.
 Return to 'Exploration Mode' to start exploring!

 Note that if you notice any bug in this visualization or if you want to request for a new visualization feature, do not hesitate to drop an email to the project leader: Dr Steven Halim via his email address: stevenhalim at gmail dot com.